lucaszluhan/microfrontend-react/README.md

-# microfrontend-react
+# microfrontend-webpack

-- Micro frontend project with React
+- Micro frontend project with webpack

-Each folder on main repository is a single app and is integrated into container with webpack.
+Each folder on main repository is a single app and 2 remotes (cart & products) are integrated into the host (container) with webpack.

 This is my first step to understand micro architecture.